mrlynn/ansible-demo/README.md

 *Ops Manager*, however, leaves installation and configuration of the Automation Agents up to you - assuming you are leveraging something like *Ansible*, Chef, Puppet, Salt or similar.

 These scripts assume you want to leverage *Ops Manager* rather than *Cloud Manager* or *Atlas*.
-If you need more information on these offerings, please see [MongoDB Atlas](http://www.mongodb.com/Atlas/).
+If you need more information on these offerings, please see [MongoDB Atlas and Cloud Manager](http://www.mongodb.com/cloud/).

 ## Installation